 We know that when a storm is approaching, protecting an automatic ice machine isn’t on the top of the list.
 However, by preparing your restaurant ice machine for a storm (along with following other hurricane safety measures for businesses) you can help make sure you have ice after the storm passes.

-Water source contamination – Storms that bring major flooding have the potential to contaminate the municipal water supply.
-If your machine is running, it can draw in that contaminated water which will leave you with a dirty ice machine.
+There are a couple of issues to look out for with heavy flooding.
+Storms that bring major flooding have the potential to contaminate the municipal water supply.
+If your machine is running, it can draw in that contaminated water which will leave you with a dirty ice machine or pathogens like bacteria in your ice.
 Ice makers that are contaminated will require a deep cleaning.
 If this happens, you’ll need a professional to come out to perform a proper cleaning.

 Since electrical storms can fry components in your ice machine, it’s best to cut power to the unit before the storm hits.
 That means shutting off the main breaker, which will also help protect your other appliances, or unplugging your ice machine.